Best Ever Leg of Lamb

 Rub all over with that lamb seasoning.

-Cook according to the cooking times below (in the recipe card) – cooking time will depend up on how big your lamb is and how well you like it done.
+Cook according to the cooking times below (in the recipe card) – cooking time will depend up on how big your lamb is and how well you like it done (use internal meat thermometer).
 Let rest before serving.

 Slice and serve.